tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 ### What the Application can expect from Tendermint

-The following sections use these definitions:
+The following section uses these definitions:

 * We define the _optimal case_ as a run in which (a) the system behaves synchronously, and (b) there are no Byzantine processes.
   The optimal case captures the conditions that hold most of the time, but not always.